formidablejs/formidablejs.org/docs/installation.md

 ## Meet Formidable

-Formidable (or formidablejs) is a Laravel inspired API framework for building backend applications.
-It uses Imba and supports JavaScript and TypeScript, meaning you don't have to completely ditch your favorite languages while getting up to speed with Imba.
+Formidable (or formidablejs) is a Laravel inspired framework for building Full-Stack or Backend applications.
+It uses Imba by default and supports JavaScript and TypeScript.

 Formidable uses [Fastify](https://www.fastify.io/) under the hood.